Federer–Nadal rivalry

-Nadal ranks second and Federer ranks third on the men's all-time list for the most major singles titles, with 22 and 20 titles respectively, and the pair hold numerous other records between them.
+Nadal ranks second and Federer ranks third on the men's all-time list for the most major singles titles, with 22 and 20 titles respectively.
+Their rival Novak Djokovic ranks first with 24 titles.
+The pair hold numerous other records between them.
 During a stretch of 23 majors from the 2005 French Open to the 2010 US Open, the pair won all but two of these events, including eleven consecutively.
 They won a further six consecutive majors between the 2017 Australian Open to the 2018 French Open.
 They are the only pair of men to have finished six consecutive calendar years as the top two ranked players on the ATP Tour, which they did from 2005 to 2010, and for a seventh time in 2017.
 This includes a record 211 consecutive weeks sharing the top two rankings from July 2005 to August 2009.

-As tournament seedings are based on rankings, with the top two seeds placed on opposite sides of the draw, 24 of Nadal and Federer's 40 matches were in tournament finals, including an all-time record nine major finals and 12 Masters finals.
+As tournament seedings are based on rankings, with the top two seeds placed on opposite sides of the draw, 24 of Nadal and Federer's 40 matches were in tournament finals, including a shared all-time record nine major finals (equalled only by Nadal and Novak Djokovic) and 12 Masters finals.
 Another ten were semifinals with only three taking place before the quarterfinal stage.

 From 2006 to 2008, they contested every French Open and Wimbledon final.
 Their 2008 Wimbledon final was lauded as the greatest match ever by many long-time tennis analysts.
 (Note: See) Their 2017 Australian Open final was one of the most highly anticipated matches in tennis history, in part due to the relevance within popular discussions on their placement in greatest-of-all-time listings, coupled with the fact that they were both already in their 30s.
 (Note: See) Other matches considered particularly notable include the 2005 Miami Open final, 2006 Italian Open final, 2007 Wimbledon final, and 2009 Australian Open final, all of which went to five sets.